KnwSondess/DeepKnowledge/Readme.md

-# DeepKnowledge: Knowledge-Driven automated testing of Deep-Neural Networks
+# DeepKnowledge:
+Testing Deep Neural Networks Using Generalisation-based Coverage Criterion

 This code is an implementation of our tool-supported technique DEEPKNOWLEDGE.